-5.2.3 DIAG MENU
+5.2.3.
+DIAG MENU

-The DIAG menu contains functions that are useful for testing and configuring external equipment that may be connected to the I/O panel of the instrument.
+The DIAG menu contains functions that are useful for testing and configuring external equipment that may be connected to the rear panel I/O of the instrument.

-5.2.3.1 ANALOG STEP
+5.2.3.1.
+ANALOG STEP

-When placed in this mode, the instrument will automatically step the analog output (see Section 3.4.1 for details on the analog output connection) through 5 points from 0 to 100 % (see Table 5-3 for values) and display the current value on the front panel.
-The operator can manually control the stepping by pressing the Select button beneath either one of the Up/Down arrows.
-The 5 points will correspond to the following analog output values depending on whether the output is configured for 0-5V or 4-20mA:
+This menu exercises the analog output of the system through a five-point step test that corresponds to the ozone concentration range.
+With this function, the instrument will automatically step the analog output (see Section 3.4.1 for details on the analog output connection) through 5 points from 0 to 100 %, representing the output configuration of either Voltage or Current (see Table 5-3 for values).
+The operator can manually control the stepping by pressing the Select button beneath the UP / DOWN arrows.